gagonzalezm/Lse-spanish/README.md

 # learning statistics with jamovi SPANISH TRANSLATION

-THIS TRANSLATION IS BASED IN REPOSITORY TWORK OF DAVID FOXCROFT (jamovi adaptation) AND DANIELLE NAVARRO (original book) https://github.com/davidfoxcroft/lsj-book
+THIS TRANSLATION IS BASED IN THE WORK OF DAVID FOXCROFT (jamovi adaptation) AND DANIELLE NAVARRO (original book) https://github.com/davidfoxcroft/lsj-book

 Contains LaTeX source for: